Original SafeWise safety & security research featured in:

 4. Vyncs: Best vehicle tracker

 Vyncs is our favorite GPS tracker for vehicles because it tracks everything.
 But for now, let’s talk about GPS: Vyncs includes location updates every three minutes when the ignition is on and every hour when it’s off.
 With an upgraded subscription, you can get 15-, 30-, and 60-second updates instead.
-You’ll see the exact address where the car was turned off and, as with other GPS trackers, can set up geofencing alerts.
+You’ll see the exact address where the car was turned off and, as with other GPS trackers, you can set up geofencing alerts.

 How Vyncs works